CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

    - Service Name: **Demo-Websites** (Or your custom service name)
    - Type : **HTTP**
-   - Virtual IP Address : Leave the default.
+   - Virtual IP Address: Leave the default.
 (This is the private IP address of **bwaf-vm1** VM.)
-   - Port : Leave the default
+   - Port: Leave the default
-   - Real Servers : paste the web-vm1 Private IP value that you copied in previous task.
+   - Real Servers: paste the web-vm1 Private IP value that you copied in the previous task.
-   - Create Group : Leave the default
+   - Create Group: Leave the default
-   - Service Groups : Leave the default
+   - Service Groups: Leave the default

    After configuration, click **Add**.